Dakshjain1/DevOps_Project_Files/README.md

 ```
 ansible-playbook ec2.yml --ask-vault-pass
 ```
-#### This will automatically call the role as well and complete the setting up of Kubernetes Multi-node Cluster on AWS Cloud with 1 Master node & 2 Worker nodes.
+#### This will automatically call the role and completely set up the Kubernetes Multi-node Cluster on AWS Cloud with 1 Master node & 2 Worker nodes.

 ### **Step 3**